Sennheiser MD 421: Use

 The microphone is popular with recording engineers, used in the production of all genres of music.
 The MD 421 is primarily used for drums, guitar amplifiers, woodwinds, brass and percussion instruments.
 It is known for its almost linear frequency response in the bass range up to 1,000 Hz.
 Above that, the microphone exhibits a smooth increase in upper mid-range frequencies important for intelligibility.

 In 1966, Udo Jürgens won the Eurovision Song Contest, singing the song "Merci, Chérie" into an MD 421.
 By 1971, the contest was almost entirely performed on MD 421 microphones.
 The Concert for Bangladesh by George Harrison included many MD 421s.

 As a large-element dynamic microphone, it has slower impulse response and less resolution in higher frequencies compared to condenser microphones, and is therefore less suitable as the main microphone to record an orchestra, or as the overhead microphone for a drum kit, to capture the fast transients of cymbals.
 But it excels at its intended job: Jazz guitarist Brian Tarquin referred to the ubiquitous American Shure SM57 when he described the MD 421 as "an SM57 on steroids... probably one of the most diverse mics ever made."

+Studio engineer J. J. Blair noted that the MD 421 picks up an annoying aspect of the cymbals on a drum kit if the microphones are aimed at the tom drums.
+The off-axis response of the microphone is not high fidelity, and the undesirable cymbal sounds coming in off-axis seem to Blair like "breaking glass".
+It is possible to gate the tom mics to reduce extraneous sounds, but this method does not let the toms ring out fully after being struck, and does not allow the sympathetic vibrations of the tom heads to augment other parts of the drum kit such as snare and kick.
+Blair recommends other microphones for toms, or simply to capture toms and cymbals with overhead microphones.
+Blair uses the MD 421 on bass guitar cabinets and other select applications.